METHODOLOGY

 Where the model performs well, and where it performs less well

-PENDING WEEKLY RETRAIN
+PENDING NEXT RETRAIN

-Top 10 best-performing FSAs and bottom 10 worst-performing FSAs publish on this page after the next weekly retrain export wires through.
+Top 10 best-performing FSAs and bottom 10 worst-performing FSAs publish on this page after the next retrain export wires through.
 If your home is in a segment where the model underperforms, the app displays a low-confidence badge on the result.
 The recommendation is to treat the estimate as a starting point for a conversation with Keith rather than a precise number.

 How the model remains honest over time